Model Structures on Commutative Monoids in General Model Categories: Additional Results

 We show by transfinite induction that $M_\alpha \to M_\alpha \otimes_R T$ is a weak equivalence for all $\alpha$.
 The base case is trivial because $M_0=0$.
 For the successor case, apply the left adjoint $-\otimes_R T$ to the pushout square defining $M_\alpha \to M_{\alpha+1}$ and the result will again be a pushout square.
 There is also a map from the former pushout square to the latter, induced by the adjunction.
 We will apply the Cube Lemma (Lemma 5.2.6 in \cite{hovey-book}) to the resulting cube.

 Here we have canceled $R\otimes_R (-)$ terms in the right-hand square.
-Because $\M$ has the commutative monoid axiom and a cofibrant unit, the cofibrancy of $K$ and $L$ implies the cofibrancy of $\Sym(K)$ and $\Sym(L)$ in $\M$.
-Thus, by Lemma 1.1.12 in \cite{hovey-book}, smashing with these objects preserves weak equivalences between cofibrant objects, so when we apply this to the weak equivalence $R\to T$ the maps on the upper left and upper right corners in the squares above are weak equivalences.
-Similarly, the map $\Sym(K)\to \Sym(L)$ is a cofibration and so because $R$ and $T$ are cofibrant the horizontal maps across the top are cofibrations (and hence the bottom horizontals as well, because the are pushouts of cofibrations).
+Because $\M$ has the commutative monoid axiom and a cofibrant unit, the cofibrancy of $K$ and $L$ implies the cofibrancy of $\Sym(K)$ and $\Sym(L)$ in $\M$, by Corollary \ref{cor:cofibrants-forget}.
+Thus, by Lemma 1.1.12 in \cite{hovey-book}, smashing with these objects preserves weak equivalences between cofibrant objects, so when we apply this to the weak equivalence $R\to T$, we see that the maps $\otimes \Sym(K)\to T\otimes \Sym(K)$ and $R\otimes \Sym(L) \to T\otimes \Sym(L)$ above are weak equivalences.
+Similarly, the map $\Sym(K)\to \Sym(L)$ is a cofibration and so because $R$ and $T$ are cofibrant the horizontal maps across the top are cofibrations (and hence the bottom horizontals as well, because they are pushouts of cofibrations).

 Because all maps $M_{\alpha} \to M_{\alpha+1}$ are cofibrations and because $M_0$ is cofibrant, all $M_\alpha$ are cofibrant.
 Because extension of scalars is left Quillen, the objects in the second square are cofibrant.
 The inductive hypothesis tells us that the map on the lower left corner is a weak equivalence.
 The Cube Lemma then guarantees us that the map on the lower right corner is a weak equivalence.